zenoss/ZenPacks.zenoss.RabbitMQ/README.markdown

     zenoss restart

 ## Usage
-Install the ZenPack will add the following objects to your Zenoss system.
+Installing the ZenPack will add the following objects to your Zenoss system.

  * Modeling Plugins
   * zenoss.ssh.RabbitMQ